 Forget herbal remedies and tablets – because bananas can help you sleep!
 The easy, on-the-move snack contains amino acid tryptophan which is needed to make melatonin, a hormone that regulates our sleep cycle.
 They are even a great source of carbohydrate and vitamin B6, which aid in the production of mood-lifting serotonin.
 So more sleep and a better mood – all hail the banana!

 Take a leaf out of Popeye’s book (literally) and stock up on your greens!
 Spinach is an excellent source of nutrients, containing vitamin B which helps the production of brain mood-boosting chemicals serotonin and dopamine, it’s even a great source of iron.
-To keep up their good work, aim to have at least 2 portions of spinach and other greens such as broccoli, cabbage and kale, every day.
+To keep up their good work, aim to have at least 2 portions of spinach and other greens such as broccoli, cabbage, and kale, every day.

 Oily fish is the ultimate brain food.
 Packed full of omega-3, fish such as sardine, mackerel and tuna are known to help the brain interpret moods and even boost concentration levels.
 Aim to eat at least 3 times a week and you can kiss those blues away!
-If you don’t eat fish, chia seeds and flaxseeds are the best plant source of omega-3 and can be sprinkled over porridge, soups and salads.
+If you don’t eat fish, chia seeds and flaxseeds are the best plant source of omega-3 and can be sprinkled over porridge, soups, and salads.

-Small but mighty, lentils are a complex carb which helps to stabilise blood sugar.
+Small but mighty, lentils are a complex carb that helps to stabilise blood sugar.
 They are a great source of iron, protein and dietary fibre, and contain folate – a lack of which has been linked to depression.
 Add it to your soups and stews for a healthy and delicious taste.

 And, if you’re looking to spice up your winter favourites, check out our 5 Delicious Winter Recipes with a Twist.